Welcome to the Web Page of the

 Where in Manchester is the Chicken Broil?

 The Chicken Broil is held at the Alumni Memorial Field in the Village of Manchester.
 There will be plenty of free parking and courtesy shuttle buses to bring you to the Alumni Memorial Field entrance.
 Signs will be abundant, and, on the day of the event, there will be no mistaking where to go to find the Chicken Broil!
-A wagon ride shuttle will operate from the Manchester Middle School.
+Shuttle buses will operate from the Manchester Middle School at 710 E. Main Street.

 Location of Manchester